saigowtham2023/tick-tack-to/README.md

   - why are all the square components not alligned in a single line
   - regarding showing history when i was using setCurrentMove(history.length-1) 'x' was not displayed
-  - when we branch and make changes in the branch, when we chenk other branches in vs code we can see that the changes in other branches also but if we cross chech in GH repository we can see that changes are applied to only commited and sinced branches only.
+  - when we branch and make changes in the branch, when we chenk other branches in vs code we can see that the changes in other branches also but if we cross chech in GH repository we can see that changes are applied to only commited and synced branches only.
 Is this a refreshing bug of vs code while switching branches? or other reason?
 # Findings
   **a *prop* cannot be a part of a render but a *function call* is a part of the rendering process**
   - this can be seen when trying to send handleClick(0) is told to give an error of *exceded rendering limit*.